Proxmox USB backup

 --ignore-existingmeans re-plugging the same disk will only copy new files, never overwrite existing ones on the NAS.NTFS/exFAT support — the host needs

 ntfs-3gfor NTFS mounts.
-On Proxmox/Debian:apt install ntfs-3g.NAS must be mounted — the script checks for this and exits cleanly if the NAS is unavailable.
+On Proxmox/Debian:apt install ntfs-3g.NAS must be mounted — the script checks for this and exits cleanly (with a notification) if the NAS is unavailable.

 Failed units persist —

 systemctl list-units "usb-backup-*"will show failed runs from previous sessions.
-This is useful for debugging but you can clear them withsystemctl reset-failed.Port path survives reboots — the
+Clear them withsystemctl reset-failed.Port path survives reboots — the